 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
-Enter the IP address that is assigned to the switch.

-The password is the one that you specified the first time that you logged in.
-The password is case-sensitive.

-5. From the menu on the left, select MULTICAST.

-The MULTICAST page displays.

-6. In the Validate IGMPv3 IP Header section, turn on or off the toggle to enable or disable IGMPv3 IP header validation.

-When IGMPv3 IP header validation is enabled, the toggle displays green.
+Enter the IP address that is assigned to the switch. - A login window opens. - 3.
+Enter the device management password. - The password is the one that you specified the first time that you logged in.
+The password is case-sensitive. - The HOME page displays. - 4.
+From the menu at the top of the page, select SWITCHING. - The Quality of Service (QoS) page displays. - 5.
+From the menu on the left, select MULTICAST. - The MULTICAST page displays. - 6.
+In the Validate IGMPv3 IP Header section, turn on or off the toggle to enable or disable IGMPv3 IP header validation. - When IGMPv3 IP header validation is enabled, the toggle displays green. - 7.
+Click the APPLY button. - Your settings are saved.